 Thank you to everyone who attended the 19th Annual Fraternity Sorority Life Awards!
 It was a sincere pleasure to celebrate the achievements of our Greek community together.

-Nominations for next year's Fraternity Sorority Life Awards will open in early November.
+Nominations for next year's Fraternity Sorority Life Awards open November 1, and close December 7.
 The 20th Annual celebration will be held on Sunday, January 25, 2026, at 7:00 PM in the Memorial Union Building Ballroom.

 This year's award recipients and award archives are available online dating back to 2011.